RubenAstudillo/MusicScroll/README.md

 metadata and use SMPlayer to open the playlists.
 It would be nice if somehow I could get a basic windows with the lyrics of the song.

-MusicSorter does this.
-When you run the command `music-sorter` a window is opened with the lyrics of the song your are playing on SMPlayer and each change of song will retrieve new lyrics without your intervention.
+MusicScroll does this.
+When you run the command `music-scroll` a window is opened with the lyrics of the song your are playing on SMPlayer and each change of song will retrieve new lyrics without your intervention.